”More

 If the gain reduction meter doesn’t return to zero several times a bar, you’re almost certainly using too much compression

-- because this means that the signal is being compressed all the time, and will probably sound squashed or flattened as a result.
-Try a higher threshold, and then higher ratio if it’s not doing enough.
+- because this means that the signal is being compressed all the time, and may sound squashed or flattened as a result.
+Try a higher threshold, and then higher ratio if it's not doing enough.

 Use your ears

-Don’t be tempted to compress everything, or to over-compress.
-The TT Dynamic Range Meter plugin can be a valuable aid to judging how much compression to use, but always listen to the sound before and after compression, and ask yourself these questions:
+Don't be tempted to compress everything, or to over-compress.
+You might like to try using my Dynameter plugin as an aid to judging how much compression to use, but always listen to the sound before and after compression, and ask yourself these questions:

 • Which do I prefer ?